ttran2001/ttran2001.github.io/README.md

 1. For sda1, given that the file is a FAT32, mount the file by typing `mount --mkdir /dev/sda1 /mnt/boot`
 2. For sda2, type `mount /dev/sda2 /mnt`, given that it is a Ext4 file.
+3. Just like the last section, type `lsblk -f` to make sure both sda1 and sda2 are mounted correctly

 (Note: One problem that I occured was accidentally mounting the wrong sda file.
 One solution that I did to fix it by correcting the mount and overriding the original mount that I accidentally commit it to)